alexandrebobkov/ESP-Nodes/ESP32_Temperture-Node/README.md

 ```

 > [!NOTE]
-> If the server (mosquitto) identifies the clients based on CN key, its necessary to set it to the correct value, or else it can be blank.
-See the Mosquitto config.
+> If MQTT Broker identifies the clients based on CN key, its necessary to set it to the correct value, or else it can be blank.
+See official Mosquitto config.

 ```text
 openssl req -new -x509 -days 365 -extensions v3_ca -keyout ca.key -out ca.crt -passout pass:1234 -subj '/CN=myserver.dynamic-dns.net'